NastiaCu/LFAF_LABS/report/FifthLab_Report.md

 }
 ```

-For this laboratory work I hade to implement the `AST` class.
+For this laboratory work I had to implement the `AST` class.
 The `ASTNode` class represents a node in an abstract syntax tree.
 It has a `Value` property to store the value or label of the node, and a `Children` list to store its child nodes.
 The `AddChild` method adds a child node to the current node.
 The `Visualize` method is used to print a formatted visualization of the `AST` structure.
 It recursively traverses the `AST`, printing each node with appropriate indentation.
 The `GetIndentation` helper method calculates the indentation based on the given indent level.

 ```c#
 public class ASTNode{